Contractual Arrangement: Fixed-term appointment

 OBJECTIVE OF THE OFFICE/DEPARTMENT

-The Communicable Diseases and Environmental Determinants of Health Department (CDE) promotes, coordinates, and implements technical cooperation activities directed toward the surveillance, prevention, control, elimination and/or reduction of communicable diseases, zoonosis, and environmental threats to health that are technically sound and appropriate for the political and sociocultural context in which they are implemented.
-It strives to achieve a sustainable impact on health by providing normative guidance, furthering the implementation of evidence-based interventions, fostering alliances that strengthen country capacity, improving the effectiveness of inter-country collaboration, and facilitating policy and decision-making processes.
+The Communicable Diseases and Environmental Determinants of Heath Department (CDE) promotes, coordinates, and implements technical cooperation activities directed toward the surveillance, prevention, control, and elimination of communicable diseases and zoonosis that are technically sound and appropriate for the political and sociocultural context in which they are implemented.
+It strives to achieve a sustainable impact on health by providing normative guidance, furthering the implementation of evidence-based interventions, and fostering alliances that strengthen country capacity, improve the effectiveness of inter-country collaboration, and facilitate policy and decision-making processes through improved health information coverage, analysis and quality at all levels.

 DESCRIPTION OF DUTIES

-Under the general supervision of the Assistant Director (AD), and the direct supervision of the Director, Communicable Diseases & Environmental Determinants of Health (CDE), the incumbent is responsible for, but not necessarily limited to, the following duties:
+Under the general supervision of the PAHO/WHO Representative, and the direct supervision of the Advisor, Health Surveillance, Disease Prevention and Control (CDE), the incumbent is responsible for, but not necessarily limited to, the following assigned duties:

 - Perform other related duties, as assigned.

-Essential: A bachelor’s degree in environmental health, climate change, biological sciences, sanitary engineering or other health discipline, and a master’s degree in public health, sustainable development, or any other field related to the functions of the post from a recognized university.
+Essential: A bachelor’s degree in a health-related science related to the functions of the post, from a recognized university.

-In the event that your candidature is retained, you will be required to provide, a scanned copy of the degree(s) required for this position.
-WHO only considers higher educational qualifications obtained from an institution accredited/recognized in the World Higher Education Database (WHED/UNESCO).
+In the event that your candidature is retained for an interview, you will be required to provide, in advance, a scanned copy of the degree(s)/diploma(s)/certificate(s) required for this position.
+WHO, only considers higher educational qualifications obtained from an institution accredited/recognized in the World Higher Education Database (WHED), a list updated by the International Association of Universities (IAU) / United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The list can be accessed through the link: http://www.whed.net/.
-PAHO will also use the databases of http://www.chea.org and https://nces.ed.gov/collegenavigator to support the validation process.
+PAHO will also use the databases of the Council for Higher Education Accreditation http://www.chea.org/ and College Navigator, found on the website of the National Centre for Educational Statistics, https://nces.ed.gov/collegenavigator to support the validation process.

 - Overall attitude at work: Maintains integrity and takes a clear ethical approach and stance; demonstrates commitment to the Organization’s mandate and promotes the values of the Organization in daily work and behavior; is accountable for work carried out in line with own role and responsibilities; is respectful towards, and trusted by, colleagues and counterparts.

-- Respecting and promoting individual and cultural differences: Relates well to diversity in others and capitalizes on such diversity – Treats all people with dignity and respect.
+- Respecting and promoting individual and cultural differences: Relate well to diversity in others and capitalize on such diversity – Treats all people with dignity and respect.
 Relates well to people with different cultures, gender, orientations, backgrounds and/or positions; examines own behavior to avoid stereotypical responses; considers issues from the perspective of others and values their diversity.

-Demonstrated ability to effectively use a computer and utilize software programs such as Microsoft Office Word, Excel, PowerPoint and Outlook.
-Other IT skills and knowledge of other statistical software programs would be an asset.
+Demonstrated ability to effectively use a computer and utilize software programs such as Microsoft Office Word, Excel, Access, PowerPoint, SharePoint, Outlook, Epi-Info or Stata, Tableau.
+Other IT skills and knowledge of other software programs such as Visio and Project would be an asset.

 Annual Salary: (Net of taxes)